 We have an operating lease related to our office and laboratory space in Seattle, Washington.
 This lease was amended in March 2019 to extend the term through April 2030 and provide two options to extend the lease term, each by five years, as well as a one-time option to terminate the lease in April 2023, with nine months' notice, or by July 2022.
-We had previously determined to record lease liability and ROU asset through April 30, 2023 given we were not reasonable certain to not exercise the termination option.
+We had previously determined we should not include any periods after the termination option when evaluating this amendment as we were not reasonably certain to not exercise the option, therefore we recorded our liability through April 30, 2023.

 On May 26, 2022, we amended our office and laboratory lease to remove the one-time termination option.
 In exchange for removing the termination option, we received six months of free rent.
 As a result, we recorded an additional \$4.4 million of lease liability and right-of-use asset on the consolidated balance sheet on the date of the amendment.
-As of December 31, 2022, we are not reasonably certain to exercise the two options to extend the lease term.
-Therefore, pursuant to our May 26, 2022, amendment, we recorded our lease liability through April 30, 2030.
+As of December 31, 2023, we are not reasonably certain to exercise the two options to extend the lease term.
+Therefore, pursuant to our May 26, 2022 amendment, we recorded our lease liability through April 30, 2030.

-For the years ended December 31, 2022 and 2021, we recorded \$0.7 million and \$0.8 million, respectively, related to variable expense due to true ups of operating costs or real estate taxes.
+For the years ended December 31, 2023 and 2022, we recorded \$0.8 million and \$0.7 million, respectively, related to variable expense due to true ups of operating costs or real estate taxes.